-Reserve jurors with last names beginning with the letters A through Z who did not report to the Milwaukee County Courthouse on Monday, November 12th, as previously instructed, should call: 414-278-4469 to reschedule your jury service.
+Reserve jurors with last names beginning with the letters A through R that did not report to the Milwaukee County Courthouse on Monday, December 10th at 1:30 PM, as previously instructed, should call: 414-278-4469 to reschedule your jury service.

 The state's 72 counties are grouped into nine judicial administrative districts.
 Milwaukee County is the First Judicial District.
 In each district there is a Chief Judge appointed by the Supreme Court and Deputy Chief Judge(s) appointed by the Chief Judge.
 The Chief Judge, who may serve up to three consecutive two-year terms, supervises and directs the administration of the district.

 A professional District Court Administrator and a District Administrative Assistant, both employees of the Director of State Courts and permanently located in the district, assist the Chief Judge.

 Find your case using Wisconsin Circuit Court Access.